nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 With the introduction of edit a claim, claim history becomes more important as the claim’s journey grows more complex—expanding from a simple timeline of created, submitted, and outcome to include back-and-forth interactions between organisations and processors.

 We held a workshop to clarify the key needs for claim history and how designs could better support them.
 The main needs identified were:
-- Comparing what’s changed
+- comparing what’s changed
-- Checking previous submissions to understand past rejections
+- checking previous submissions to understand past actions
-- Understanding the claim’s context and journey
+- understanding the claim’s context and journey
-- Knowing all reasons for rejection and what to avoid
+- knowing all reasons for sending claim back and what to avoid
-- Improving processing quality and reducing turnaround time
+- improving processing quality and reducing turnaround time

 Issues with the current design included:
-- Cognitive overload from showing all information at once
+- cognitive overload from showing all information at once
-- Current query note was not prominent enough, and the historical query notes were drawing attention too early
+- current query note was not prominent enough, and the historical query notes were drawing attention too early
-- Difficulty comparing information between submissions
+- difficulty comparing information between submissions
-- Lack of visibility for the latest transaction; all history treated equally
+- lack of visibility for the latest transaction; all history treated equally
-- Visual clutter, worsened by numerous blue links
+- visual clutter, worsened by numerous blue links
-- Concerns about long histories making the page overly lengthy or cluttered
+- concerns about long histories making the page overly lengthy or cluttered
-- Especially complex for 60/40 claims with multiple back-and-forth updates
+- especially complex for 60/40 claims with multiple back-and-forth updates

 ![Idea 1](idea-1.png "Initial idea 1 - Adding in a comparison claim component to more easily see what has changed between claims, the current claim is always on the left")